toulbar2/toulbar2/docs/source/examples/tuto_sudoku_libtb2.rst

 ===============================

 The next step consists in initializing the variables that correspond to cells for which the value is known.
-We will use the values in the grid example above, define as a two dimensional vector (where 0 means the value is unspecified):
+We will use the values in the grid example above, defined as a two-dimensional vector (where 0 means the value is unspecified):

 .. code-block:: c++